district0x/name-bazaar/README.md

 ```

 _(note that this uses docker and will try to pull `trufflesuite/ganache-cli:v6.12.1` image if you don't have it)_

+_(Alternatively, you can connect directly to one of ethereum testnet networks - e.g. ropsten.
+In order to do this, specify correct smart contract addresses and `web3` property in the config file.
+Example config file can be found in `docker-builds/deployer-config.example.edn`)_

 Open another terminal, start autocompiling smart-contracts